Tobi Amusan shows off Yoruba culture, dresses in 'Iro' & 'Ipele' for Paris 2024

 Nigeria is already in the thick of the ceremony as Paris 2024 Olympics flagbearer Tobi Amusan was spotted dressed in Iro and Gele.

-Leadership reports that the 'Iro' has a literal meaning ' the act of wrapping', Ipele; (a shawl that goes around the waist).
+'Iro' has a literal meaning of the act of wrapping', Ipele'; (a shawl that goes around the waist).

 Tobi Amusan broke the world record in women’s 100-meter hurdles in 2022, winning the gold medal at the World Athletics Championship.